Quick Answer

 Playing GameBoy Advance games is quite easy with the best GBA emulators for Windows presented above.
 However, when testing each emulator, we liked the simplicity of the mGBA emulator the most.
 If you are looking for a simple but powerful emulator for your computer, mGBA is a good choice.
 Also, if you want to play other retro gaming systems on your PC, RetroArch is just great.
 With its ability to download multiple emulator cores, it’s a true arsenal of emulators you’ll ever need.

-And for the overall experience, we would recommend VisualBoy Advance – M; it really is the best GBA emulator for PCs.
-It works best even on low-end PCs and is able to run all GBA ROMs just effortlessly.
+For the overall experience, we recommend VisualBoy Advance – M, the best PC GBA emulator.
+It works best even on low-end PCs and can run all GBA ROMs effortlessly.

 FAQs About Best GBA Emulators for Windows 10/11